 Recursive Process Interruption Effects

 Brief interventions shift processing from reactive to goal-directed modes, providing the family intervention rationale many need.
-By introducing new psychological starting points, you’re not overriding someone’s will, you’re resetting a broken cycle.
+By introducing new psychological starting points, intervention is not overriding someone’s will, it is resetting a broken cycle.
 These self-perpetuating cycles can also involve the social environment, meaning the intervention’s effects extend beyond the individual.
 Hecht et al. (2019) proposed a framework explaining how these lasting positive impacts emerge through recursive effects, non-recursive effects, and latent intrapersonal effects.
 Research on memory demonstrates that detecting repetitions plays a critical role in how spaced experiences strengthen recall, suggesting interventions work partly by helping people recognize recurring patterns in their behavior.

 - A student frozen mid-exam, mind racing with self-doubt